 Not being familiar with Mawin Stadium when the fixtures came out, I asked the administrator of the Bangkok Premier League to kindly help me out, with Thaispirits’ Facebook page also offering further details as the game neared.

-Heading out from Minburi on a pleasant early afternoon, I took a minivan towards Pak Kret, getting out on Chaeng Wattana where I knew the 66 bus headed to the bus depot near Thunderdome Stadium.
+Heading out from Minburi on a pleasant early afternoon, I took a minivan towards Pak Kret, getting out on Chaeng Wattana, where I knew the 66 bus headed to the bus depot near Thunderdome Stadium.

 I learned a lesson as the bus continued all the way under the flyover at Pak Kret and took a U-turn back to Khlong Kluea Road before heading north.
-I could have saved time by crossing the footbridge and joining an earlier bus over the other side.
+I could have saved time by crossing the footbridge and joining an earlier bus on the other side.

 Like many outings, I was gathering information for future adventures.
 Alighting at Impact Arena, I set off past United’s stadium and headed up Watthana-Pakkret 39 Road, noticing darkening skies over the Chao Phraya River.